Can You Breastfeed With Nipple Piercings?

 4. Need For Professional And Reputable Piercer

-Piercing done in unhygienic conditions can pose a threat of infection.
+You face a high risk of infected nipple piercing if you get it done in unhygienic conditions.
 Choose trusted professionals for your nipple piercing and make sure that they are licensed by the state health department.
 Ensure they use sterile needles, wear gloves, sterilize the skin, and follow hygiene practices.

 Nipple piercings were a fashion fad from the Victorian era between the 1890s to 1900.
 This piercing was believed to maintain a pleasant bust shape and size.